laninsky/reference_aligning_to_established_loci/README.md

 -- unzipped the gatk binary

-You will also need to set up a 'phasing_settings' file as per https://github.com/laninsky/phase_everyone#phasing_settings-file-example.
-Briefly, on each separate line, in this order, you will need:
+You will also need to set up a 'phasing_settings' file.
+On each separate line, in this order, you will need:

 Line 1: path to your up-to-data jdk/bin/java.
 If your default 'java' command is pointing to the right version, you can just put in java on this line (I have had trouble with $JAVA_HOME on systems where the native shell is not bash)